Executioner's Cottage Salzburg: Beautiful City Hides Terror

 In fact there’s so much texture in this image that it would probably work well as a black and white photo.

-The fact that there’s a decent amount of contrast between the relatively light tone buildings and the rooftops also makes this image a good candidate for rendering into black and white.
+The fact that there’s a decent amount of contrast between the relatively light tone buildings and the darker rooftops also makes this image a good candidate for rendering into black and white.

 I’II try that out one day and I’m quite confident it’ll look great.
 But it’s hard to go past the color version because of the positive associations the color green brings to this image.